UPPMAX/R-matlab-julia-HPC/docs/julia/interactiveJulia.rst

    .. tab:: PDC (missing Jupyter from terminal)

-      - Since Jupyter is missing from a compute node, we need to find another solution here
+      - Since Jupyter and a web browser is missing on the compute nodes, we need to find another solution here
       - Below are the steps that would be nice if we got working!

       First start an interactive session